December 11, 2020

 What is Patch Management?
 Best Practices & Benefits

-A patch is a change to a computer program that is designed to update, fix, or improve it.
-Patches are aimed to:
+Patch management is the process of identifying all patches available for your IT environment and applying them safely and securely.
+A patch is a change to a computer program that is designed to update, fix or improve it.
+Patches help:

 - Fix security vulnerabilities

 - Improve the performance of applications and programs

 - Improve the usability of applications or programs